yanaleksandrov/vite-starter/README.md

 │   ├── sprites             # SVG files for generate sprites
 │   ├── scss                # CSS styles for your project
-├── .editorconfig           # Configuration for the EditorConfig plugin ├── .eslintignore           # Files to be ignored by ESLint ├── .eslintrc.json          # Configuration for ESLint
-├── .gitignore              # Files and folders to be ignored by Git ├── .prettierignore         # Files to be ignored by Prettier ├── .prettierrc             # Configuration for Prettier
+├── .editorconfig           # Configuration for the EditorConfig plugin ├── .gitignore              # Files and folders to be ignored by Git ├── .prettierignore         # Files to be ignored by Prettier ├── .prettierrc             # Configuration for Prettier